mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 {{CSSRef}}

 Have you ever hovered over a black-and-white or sepia image and the full-color image came into view instantly?
 Have you ever encountered a background image with a small blurred-out section that makes the text on top more legible?
-These manipulations used to require image editing software, time, and http requests.
-[CSS filter effects](/en-US/docs/Web/CSS/Filter_Effects) enable applying these visual effects live, without PhotoShop and without extra HTTP requests.
+These manipulations used to require image editing software, time, and HTTP requests.
+[CSS filter effects](/en-US/docs/Web/CSS/Filter_Effects) enable applying these visual effects live, without Photoshop and without extra HTTP requests.
 The only software required is the user's browser.
-And, unlike with pre-set image effects, CSS filter effects are responsive and animateable.
+And, unlike with pre-set image effects, CSS filter effects are responsive and animatable.

 The CSS filter effects module defines the {{cssxref("&lt;filter-function&gt;")}} data type which provides graphical effects, like blur or color shifting, that can alter the appearance of an element as well as the ability to reference an SVG filter with a filter of your own creation.
 The CSS {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties are used to apply these filters, impacting the rendering of text, images, backgrounds, and borders, or any element on which these properties are applied.

 ## Filter effect properties

-There are two filter properties defined in the CSS filter effects module enable applying zero, one, or more graphical effects to an element.
+There are two filter properties defined in the CSS filter effects module that enable applying zero, one, or more graphical effects to an element.

 With the {{cssxref("filter")}} property, filter effects like blur, drop-shadow, sepia, etc., are applied before the element is rendered.